hartwigmedical/hmftools/sv-linx/README_VIS.md

 the `gene_relative_size` parameter.

 By default, position labels will be shown every 100k bases.
 However, if the number of labels exceeds `max_position_labels` then this will be reduced to every 1M or 10M bases.
+This setting is ignored if the `exact_position` flag in included and every break end to the base will be displayed.

 ## Line Size